+- Raymond R. Fleming, M.A.
+(Italian and Comparative Literature)

+- Sam Hinton, A.B.
+(General Literature)

+- Helene Laperrousaz, Ph.D.
+(French Literature)

+- Lawrence Waddy, M.A.
+(Classics)

+- On leave 1976-77

+- †On leave fall quarter

-- Raymond Fleming, M.A.
-(Italian and Comparative Literature) - Sam Hinton, A.B.
-(General Literature) Helene Laperrousaz, Ph.D.
-(French Literature) - Lawrence Waddy, M.A.
-(Classics) - + Eleanor Widmer, Ph.D.
-(English Literature) - On leave 1975-1976 - + On leave Fall Quarter - -On leave Winter Quarter - On leave Spring Quarter All literature courses at UCSD are offered by a single Department of Literature.
-The Department brings together teacherscholars and students who would elsewhere be separated by the languages in which the national literatures are written.
+- -On leave winter quarter

+- On leave spring quarter

+All literature courses at UC San Diego are offered by a single Department of Literature.
+The department brings together teacher-scholars and students who would elsewhere be separated by the languages in which the national literatures are written.
 Here they are united by the nature of the studies they pursue.
 This lends a general and comparatist aspect to both undergraduate and graduate programs, which lead to the Bachelor of Arts, the Candidate in Philosophy, and Doctor of Philosophy degrees.
 All students must show knowledge of a foreign literature by doing upper-division or graduate work in that literature in the original language.
-Courses are offered not only in the literatures themselves but in the theoretical aspects of literature and --- often in cooperation with other departments - in the relation of literary study with other disciplines; for instance, philosophy, visual arts, music, sociology, history, psychology, linguistics, and communications.
+Courses are offered not only in the literatures themselves but in the theoretical aspects of literature and-often in cooperation with other departments-in the relation of literary study with other disciplines; for instance, philosophy, visual arts, music, sociology, history, psychology, linguistics, and communications.
 With special permission, undergraduates may take graduate courses for credit and graduate students may also take undergraduate courses for credit.
 The Undergraduate Program Lower-Division Preparation The only prerequisite to upper-division courses is completion of the college freshmansophomore requirements.
-However, literature majors who do not elect to take Literature 10 or 11 as part of their lower-division program may find that, before enrolling in upper-division courses in a foreign literature, they must bring their language proficiency up to the appropriate level by taking such lower-division courses during their junior year.
+However, literature majors who do not elect to take Literature 10, 11 or Lit/German 51, 52, 53, 54 as part of their lower-division program may find that, before enrolling in upperdivision courses in a foreign literature, they must bring their language proficiency up to the appropriate level by taking such lowerdivision courses during their junior year.
 Literature/English 21,22,23 is recommended for students planning to major in literature with English as their primary or secondary literature.
-Lowerdivision students may take advanced courses with permission of the instructor.
+Lower-division students may take advanced courses with permission of the instructor.
 The Major in Literature Seven programs are open to those majoring in literature: English-American, French, German, Literature and Society: Third World Literatures, Russian, Spanish, and General Literature.
-In each case, whatever his or her primary field of concentration, a student is expected to study a second literature.
-The range of second literatures includes Chinese, Classical Greek, Hebrew, Italian, and Latin, and also the previously mentioned French, German, Russian, Spanish, and (for those concentrating in a foreign literature) English-American.
+In each case, whatever the primary field of concentration, a student is expected to study a second literature.
+The range of second literatures includes Chinese, Classical Greek, Hebrew, Italian, and Latin, and also the previously mentioned French, German, Russian, Spanish, and (for those concentrating in a foreigh literature) English-American.
 A major consists of: